Luca Ghislotti

 I am a Computer Engineer and Research Fellow at the Pavia branch of the Italian National Institute of Nuclear Physics (INFN – Istituto Nazionale di Fisica Nucleare), working within the CSN2 particle physics division.

-I am currently a Ph.D. candidate in Engineering and Applied Sciences at the Department of Engineering and Applied Sciences, University of Bergamo, where I work at the Microelectronics Laboratory.
+I recently obtained my Ph.D. in Engineering and Applied Sciences from the University of Bergamo, where I continue to conduct my research at the Microelectronics Laboratory.

 My research focuses on the design and characterization of low-noise, low-power analog integrated circuits for the readout of silicon detectors used in high-energy physics and astrophysics experiments.
 These systems play a key role in enabling precise measurements of particle interactions and cosmic radiation in challenging experimental environments.